 Our other two themes are a concerted move to a Cloud based approach to our I&T provision and a firm commitment to using our data in an open and transparent way to improve our services.
 With the introduction of the Local Digital Declaration in July 2018, we see a growing commitment throughout the public sector for transforming services using digital tools and technology.
 We have signed up to this Declaration and share its ambitions particularly as we continue to collaborate with many partners across London and beyond.

-All of this provides a starting point for our strategy.
+It is from this that we take our starting point for our strategy.
 Here we set out our current I&T arrangements and our plans to enhance and improve what we do, acknowledging the challenges we face along the way.